ZarimpaAnna/pet-care-application/README.md

 - Different pet species
 - Pets with and without vaccinations
 - Medical records
-- All supported vaccination statuses
+- Different vaccination statuses based on due dates

-The demo dataset is created automatically only when the database is empty and is intended for testing and demonstration purposes.
+The demo dataset is created automatically only when no users exist and is intended for testing and demonstration purposes.

 ## Future Improvements